vijay03/cs360v-f21/finals-review.md

 ======

 *This is review for the second half of the semester, for the online masters class following the schedule [here](https://github.com/vijay03/cs360v-f20/blob/master/schedule.md)*.
-*See [here](https://github.com/vijay03/cs360v-f21/blob/main/review-questions.md) for review questions about first half of the semeester.*
+*See [here](https://github.com/vijay03/cs360v-f21/blob/main/review-questions.md) for review questions about first half of the semester.*

 Containers
 - What motivated the creation of containers?